EnhancedRadioDevices/spi_serial/README.md

 # Testing

 Once you have the Explorer software and firmware loaded, you should be able to run the Explorer hardware test script to verify that everything is working.
-You can do this as follows:
+Unit tests can be run as follows:

     cd ~/src/spi_serial/tests
-    python ExplorerTest.py
+    python unit_test.py

-This should return an OK message and blink the two user LEDs on the Explorer board.
-If that happens, your board is working well.

 If you have two Explorers and would like to perform a more thorough test you can perform the following steps:
 1. Plug battery into Explorer.
 The PWR LED should light up.
 2. Connect USB into the UART port.
 The PWR LED should stay lit and the CHRG LED should light up (battery should be allowed to partially discharge beforehad to test CHRG)
 3. Run the following commands:

-	cd ~/src/915MHzEdisonExplorer_SW/Examples/Wireless
+	cd ~/src/spi_serial/examples/Wireless
 	python RemoteLEDs.py

 This should return a message about finding the CC1110 and indicate that it is waiting for a packet.